 Wood Burning Best Practices

-If you heat with wood, following proper burning practices will help you use less wood and prevent excessive smoke.
-In fact, visible smoke from your chimney is a sign that you may be operating your stove incorrectly.
-These wood burning videos provide great advice on getting the most out of your wood burning appliance.
+Highly visible smoke from your chimney is a sign that you may be operating your stove incorrectly.
+Watch these wood burning videos for great advice on getting the most out of your wood burning appliance!

 The 5 Rules to Follow for Efficient Fires

 How to Buy, Split and Store Wood

 Also you can print and follow the Wood Burning Best Practices to dry firewood.

 More videos: Getting the Most out of your Woodstove